-8. Follow-up after the event hold a meeting to debrief.
+8. Follow up - hold a meeting to debrief after the event.
 What went well?
 What could be improved?
-Don't let the grumpy Guses ruin it for everyone - keep focused on how it could be better, lessons learned, etc. What firm numbers did you, your merchants, your shopping district deliver?
+Don't let the grumpy Guess ruin it for everyone - keep focused on how it could be better, lessons learned, etc. What firm numbers did you, your merchants, and your shopping district deliver?
 We don't want anecdotal evidence.
 Sales up 3%?
 Write it down.

-9. Create a file either in a folder or on your computer desktop with all the information you created prior, during and the debriefing for use in planning another event or when someone says to do it, you'll have everything in one location.
+9. Create a file in a folder or on your computer desktop with all the information you created before and the debriefing for use in planning another event, or when someone says to do it, you'll have everything in one location.

-A major brand in partnership with a retailer recently held an event to try to woo Millennials to their shop for a demonstration of their product.
+A major brand, in partnership with a retailer, recently held an event to try to woo Millennials to their shop to demonstrate their product.
 The brand pulled all the stops out with food and drink.

-To truly move the needle of sales, customers who throng stores during an event should be met with the same wonder and excitement as the customers gazing at the flowers, listening to the music or strolling your downtown.
+To truly move the needle of sales, customers who throng stores during an event should be met with the same wonder and excitement as the customers gazing at the flowers, listening to the music, or strolling downtown.